 IBBY-Asahi Reading Promotion Award

 The IBBY-Asahi Reading Promotion Award was established in 1986 during the IBBY Congress in Tokyo.
 The Asahi Shimbun newspaper company sponsors the award.
-It is given biennially to two groups or institutions whose outstanding activities are judged to be making a lasting contribution to reading promotion programmes for children and young people.
+It is given biennially to one group or institution whose outstanding activities are judged to be making a lasting contribution to reading promotion programmes for children and young people.

 The nominations are submitted by the national sections of IBBY and may include projects from any part of the world.
 The jury consists of members of the IBBY Executive Committee.
 A diploma and a prize of US $10,000 is presented to the winners at the biennial IBBY Congress.

 More information on the IBBY-Asahi Reading Promotion Award

 The 2018 winning project is Les Doigts Qui Rêvent (Reading fingers).

 Les Doigts Qui Rêvent (LDQR) was created in 1993 as a response to the observation: a total lack of access to Tactile illustrated Books (TiBs) for visually impaired children in France, Europe and the world.

 The idea was to create and produce TiBs that would be accessible to blind children with the same level of quality as books published for sighted children.
 Books that are crucial to help blind children in their familial and social inclusion.
 Books that can be found in the same cultural places where the sighted find their books, such as in school and public libraries.